 Yesterday evening, my wife gave our two children a competition.
-She informed them that who ever cleaned up the most in the dinning room would get to watch one show of his or her choice before bedtime.
+She informed them that whoever cleaned up the most in the dining room would get to watch one show of his or her choice before bedtime.
 This turned out to be a mistake, particularly for my son, because not only did he take to a sweeping frenzy, he also took it upon himself to make sure that his younger sister didn’t out clean him.
 Everywhere she attempted to sweep, he would block her path and claim it his territory to sweep.
 The competition had to be called off, with both children being made to work together to clean the room together and collectively pick a show that they could both enjoy.

-In reality competition is a win, win situation, provided you do your best.
+In reality, competition is a win, win situation, provided you do your best.
 No matter the outcome of the competition you inevitable walk away with useful information about yourself that you otherwise would not have had.

 If you are anxious about your abilities and are not sure how to overcome fears coaching and therapy can move you forward and guide you to bring out the best in yourself.